Naman1997/Container-Image-Scan/README.md

 Once the image zap is built, we can use it to scan images.
 The image scanning is handled by claircli by a function named printer in zap-baseline.py It's a one line instruction and can be changed for your liking.
-Learn more [HERE](https://github.com/joelee2012/claircli)
+Learn more [HERE](https://github.com/joelee2012/claircli) Make sure that all 3 containers are on the same network.
+Below I have again used "kaiburr_default".
+If your network is named something else change it for the command below.

 ```
 #Here I'm using alpine:3 as the image to scan